-The Norm Stage, Normscenen, was created by Zafire Vrba and interaction designer Nikolas Minas Sachnikas for the exhibition Playground at The Museum for World Culture in Gothenburg, 2015-2016.
+The Norm Stage, Normscenen, was created by Zafira Vrba Woodski and interaction designer Nikolas Minas Sachnikas for the exhibition Playground at The Museum for World Culture in Gothenburg, 2015-2016.

 Playground was a playful exhibition about norms, and the right to be one’s true self.
 The Norm Stage was assigned to represent intersectionality, and to be the center piece for the educational program and guided tours.
 It was created to be especially accessible for teenagers and school programs.